Decades of Serving People Who Are Homeless

 - Finding more permanent housing

 The MATS Program Manager has an office at the shelter.
-Our Program Manager, Susan Howard, has a BS in Human Resources, has worked as a Community Family Services Coordinator and case manager, is a Certified Crisis Prevention Institute Instructor and has trained with the food bank of New Hampshire.
+Our Program Manager, Susan Howard, has a BS in Human Services, has worked as a Community Family Services Coordinator and case manager, is a Certified Crisis Prevention Institute Instructor and has trained with the food bank of New Hampshire.
 Susan started at MATS in 2009, helping families and individuals make the transition from homelessness to home.